ogcincubator/bblock-prov-schema/README.md

 The PROV building block defines a **"datatype"** - i.e. a sub-schema that can be used to annotate such features or *any other schema*.

-## Build (local) shortcut

-docker run --rm --workdir /workspace -v "$(pwd):/workspace" --pull=always ghcr.io/opengeospatial/bblocks-postprocess   --clean true --base-url https://test.org/ --generated-docs-path build-local/generateddocs --annotated-path build-local/annotated --register-file build-local/register.json --test-outputs build-local/tests

-## OGC Building Block structure

-Building Blocks can be reused by either:

-- cut and paste "ready to use" forms from the "build/" directory

-- directly reference the artefacts in the "build" directory using the URL pattern specified in the building block description

-- including as source using `git submodule add {building block repository}` and referencing reused components directly. (in which case the build/ resources of the submodule will referenced in the build/ outputs, but the source definitions will be used for consistency checking and optimisation)

-# Building Block development

-You can find information how Building Blocks are constructed in [USAGE.md](USAGE.md).